ahives/OrderPaymentSystemExample/README.md

 location to pick up the order.
 If the courier declines the request, the restaurant must dispatch a new courier or cancel the order.
 An order can be canceled by either the customer, restaurant, or courier at different points in the workflow.
 A customer or restaurant can cancel an order up until the point when the order is picked up by a courier.
 A courier can only cancel an order after he/she has picked up said order in route to the customer.
 When a courier requests that an order be canceled, the restaurant must make a decision on whether or not dispatch a new courier or discard the order.
+The courier will send notifications when he/she is en route to the restaurant, has picked up the order, when he/she is en route to the customer and when the order is delivered.
+These notifications are sent via the courier service.

 #### State Machine